Last Updated on August 24, 2024

 One of my main Barcelona tips would be to purchase the T-Casual Metro card on the very first day.
 This card replaced the old T-10 card in 2020 and just like the old card, it’s valid for 10 rides for up to 75 minutes.
 The big difference is, you can no longer share it with other people.

-T-Casual card costs โ‚ฌ11.35 and valid for 10 rides in the zones 1-6.
-A single metro ride costs โ‚ฌ2.40, so by purchasing your T-Casual card, you’re paying half the price.
+T-Casual card costs €12.15 and valid for 10 rides in Zone 1.
+A single metro ride costs €2.55, so by purchasing your T-Casual card, you’re paying half the price.
 10 rides might seem like a lot, but if you are in Barcelona for 3-4 days, you’ll use most of them, if not all.
+You cannot use T-casual card for ride to the airport.

 Pre-book attractions

-Chances are, if it’s your first time visiting, your Barcelona itinerary includes some of the most popular attractions like Sagrada Familia, Park Gรผell or Casa Batllo.
+Chances are, if it’s your first time visiting, your Barcelona itinerary includes some of the most popular attractions like Sagrada Familia, Park Güell or Casa Batllo.
 Because these attractions are insanely popular, it’s highly recommended that you book your tickets ahead of time.

 Pre-booking your tickets doesn’t only let you skip the line, but also guarantees you’ll be able to visit.
 If you wish to visit Sagrada Familia, especially in high season, buying your tickets is pretty much the only way you’ll be able to visit.
 Gaudi’s biggest masterpiece is one of the most popular attractions in the world and tickets sell out way in advance.
 If you prefer a more guided tour, you might want to consider this Sagrada Familia Guided Tour with Priority Access.
 It includes not only the ticket and a guide, but also priority access.